bic-berkeley/psych-214-fall-2016/_sources/day_00.txt

 From these papers choose one recommendation for research practice and write:

-* one paragraph giving the strongest case you can make for *not* using that practice;
+* one to two paragraphs giving the strongest case you can make for *not* using that practice;
-* one paragraph giving the strongest refutation you can for your first paragraph.
+* one to two paragraphs giving the strongest refutation you can for your first paragraph.